usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 compliance guide.
 The Department is also issuing a Final Regulatory Flexibility Analysis as part of this rulemaking, which explains the impact of subpart H of this part on small public entities.
-In addition, although the Department does not currently operate a grant program to assist public entities in complying with the ADA, the Department will 104 88 FR 51953.
+In addition, although the Department does not currently operate a grant program to assist public entities in complying with the ADA, the Department will consider offering additional technical assistance and guidance in the future to help entities better understand their obligations.
-105 See Contract with America Advancement Act of 1996, Public Law 104–121, sec.
-212, 110 Stat.
-847, 858 (5
-U.S.C.
-601 note).

-consider offering additional technical assistance and guidance in the future to help entities better understand their obligations.
 The Department also operates a toll-free ADA Information Line at (800) 514-0301 (voice) or 1-833-610-1264 (TTY), which public entities can call to get technical assistance about the ADA, including information about subpart H.

 Many commenters also expressed concern about the potential for an increase in litigation for small public entities as a result of subpart H of this part.
 Some commenters asked the Department to create a safe harbor or other flexibilities to protect small public